phiana/speech-style-transfer-vae-gan-tensorflow/README.md

 ## References, related work, and additional reading

+The following publications, most of which are available freely online, contain invaluable background information on this topic, as well as additional state-of-the-art work in related tasks for style transfer and synthesis in the audio domain.
+I heavily relied on many of these resources for the implementation of this project.
+Please find them below:

 1. Aaron van den Oord, Sander Dieleman, Heiga Zen, Karen Simonyan, Oriol Vinyals, Alex Graves, Nal Kalchbrenner, Andrew Senior, and Koray Kavukcuoglu.
 WaveNet: A generative model for raw audio. arXiv, 2016.
 URL https://arxiv.org/pdf/1609.03499.pdf.
 1. Ben Hayes, Charalampos Saitis, and George Fazekas.
 Neural waveshaping synthesis. arXiv, 2021.
 URL https://arxiv.org/pdf/2107.05050.pdf.
 1. Berrak Sisman, Junichi Yamagishi, Simon King, and Haizhou Li.
 An Overview of Voice Conversion and Its Challenges: From Statistical Modeling to Deep Learning.
 IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2021.
 URL https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=92620 21.